How to get rid of mealybugs on orchids is a question I often get.

 There is little point in treating any eggs or orchid bugs in soil when there are actively feeding and breeding on the foliage.

-Two solutions exist to treat the leaves on orchids.
+Three solutions exist to treat the leaves on orchids.

 - Insecticidal soap